 In any fungal population there are likely to be individuals that have natural resistance and are less susceptible to some fungicides, even before chemicals are applied.
 This resistance arises through mutations (random changes in the genetic structure of the fungal pathogen).
 If resistant individuals are repeatedly exposed to the same fungicide, they may be selected for, which increases their frequency in the fungal population.

-Continued use of the same fungicide or fungicides from the same Mode of Action (MoA*) group can result in a significant build-up of resistant individuals in the fungal population – to the point where that product, or other products from the same MoA group, have reduced efficacy or are no longer effective.
+Continued use of the same fungicide or fungicides from the same (MoA) group can result in a significant build-up of resistant individuals in the fungal population – to the point where that product, or other products from the same MoA group, have reduced efficacy or are no longer effective.